Introduction: Raspberry Pi: Steam Streaming

 - Finally, click Flash! and wait for Etcher to format and install RetroPie onto your SD card.

-Once it says Flash Complete! like in Picture 2, you now have a fully functional RetroPie.
+Once the program says Flash Complete! like in Picture 2, you now have a fully functional RetroPie.

 Step 3: Setting Up GameStream

 Download GameStream on your host PC from the NVIDIA website.
+GameStream allows your PC to stream games to other devices, allowing the computer and Retropie to communicate.
 Once the file downloads, follow the instructions to install, leave settings as their defaults and do the following:

 - Open the GeForce Experience application once it has successfully installed.